wotography/DVR-timeline-version-manager/README.md

 2. Add the current date in YYYY-MM-DD format
 3. Clean up any resulting double underscores or spaces

-### Timeline Duplication
+### Timeline Duplication and Folder Management
 When using the `{version+1}` placeholder, the script will:
 1. Create a duplicate of the selected timeline
 2. Rename the duplicate with the incremented version number
+3. Create a new version folder at the same level as the original timeline's folder
+4. Move the duplicated timeline to the new folder
-3. Keep the original timeline unchanged
+5. Keep the original timeline unchanged

+The version folder naming follows these rules:
+- Uses the version number from the new timeline name
+- Example: If timeline is renamed to "Project_v3", creates folder "v3"
+- Creates the version folder at the same level as the original timeline's folder
+- Maintains the folder hierarchy structure

 This is useful for:
 - Creating new versions while preserving the original
-- Maintaining a version history
+- Maintaining a version history in dedicated folders
 - Working on multiple versions simultaneously
+- Keeping the media pool organized
+- Preserving the project's folder structure

 ### Examples
 1. Increment version number, duplicate timeline, and add current date: